maxineattobrah/portfolio/final_project_part_2_maxineattobrah.md

         <td>CTA</td>
       </tr>
       <tr>
-        <td>I should narrow down which line charts to show and potentially put it in a dashboard format so it does not look like contious scrollinh.
+        <td>I should narrow down which line charts to show and potentially put it in a dashboard format so it does not look like contious scrolling.
 Add percentages to platform dominance horixontal bar chart.
 Change the colors of the lines charts.
 Fix treemap to use a differnt and possible increate font.</td>
         <td>Possibly mention the goals of resellers</td>
         <td>See if I can find data on how social media and celebrities colabs affect sales</td>
         <td>Make a stronger call to action</td>